Kharaa River

 Kharaa River (Хараа гол) is a river in central northern Mongolia.

 It starts in a confluence between Sögnögör River and Mandal River near the center of Batsümber sum in Töv aimag, and then continues in a roughly north-western direction through Selenge aimag.

 On the last stretch it flows through the Darkhan-Uul aimag, running along its western border and passing the city of Darkhan before entering the Orkhon River near the northern tip of the aimag.

+History

+The river overflew in 1973 and 2006 which caused flooding to the surrounding area.

+Geology

+The river has a length of 362 km.

+Usage

+In 2014, around 0.5 million m3 of water was withdrawn from the river for domestic, livestock, cropland and industrial use.